Peperomia argyreia (Watermelon Peperomia) Care; Watering, Fertilizer, Pruning, Propagation, Problems

 Peperomia argyreia Care Indoors

-To care for Peperomia argyreia indoors, give it bright indirect light (dappled light), warmth of 18-250C, humidity of 50-60% and moderately moist, fertile, well-drained succulents potting mix coupled with monthly feeding in the growing period.
+To care for Peperomia argyreia indoors, give it bright indirect light, warmth of 18-250C, humidity of 50-60% and moderately moist, fertile, well-drained soil coupled with monthly feeding in the growing period.

-Peperomia Watermelon Plant care requires regular pruning to keep the plant neat and tidy, to encourage a bushy growth as well as minimize pest and disease infestations.
-Repotting is only needed when the plant is extremely pot-bound as it grows best when the roots are confined.
+Peperomia Watermelon Plant requires regular pruning to keep the plant neat and tidy, to encourage a bushy growth as well as minimize pest and disease infestations.
+Repotting is only needed when extremely pot-bound as it grows best when the roots are confined.
 Keep reading for more on these growing conditions and how to achieve them.

 Watermelon Peperomia, Peperomia argyreia